-Community gardens & urban agriculture
+Community gardens and urban agriculture

 At TheDCH we understand that food is a universal language, and that growing produce can play a powerful role in bringing communities together.
 We’re committed to promoting urban agriculture in cities and towns throughout Delaware.
-We work at the grassroots level to address social, economic, educational and environmental issues, and help to create healthy and sustainable communities.
+We work at the grassroots level to address social, economic, educational, and environmental issues, and help to create healthy and sustainable communities.

 Our projects include community gardens, container plantings, institutional gardens, school gardens and urban farms.
 These initiatives creatively strengthen relationships between community-based organizations, non-profits, government leaders, and individuals.